phukeo/SCRAMBLE/README.md

 License: MIT

-Request: Please cite this software package if it has been helpful with your own research - HyperLink [XXXXXX]
+Request: Please cite this software package if it has been helpful with your own research

 ## Files Included